TheMorc/LS09-things/README.md

 * python script for uploading mods to archive.org
 * python server source code for LS2009Chat
 * lua source code for LS2009Chat
+* lua source code for HideHUD
 * original + unpacked dataS and decompiled scripts from Traktor Zetor Simulátor
 * original + unpacked dataS and decompiled scripts from Farming Simulator 2009 Gold
 * original + unpacked dataS and decompiled scripts from Symulator-Farmy 2009
-* original + unpacked dataS and decompiled scripts from Landwirtschafts Simulator 2009
+* original + unpacked dataS and decompiled scripts from Landwirtschafts Simulator 2009 *and more!*

+## About game scripts:
-Scripts are mostly the same for every version of the game, it's only the GUI assets and translation that is different between versions
+Scripts are nearly 100% the same for every version of the game, it's only the GUI assets and translation that is different between versions.